New derived symmetries of some hyperk\"ahler varieties: Spherical functors

 and the \emph{cotwist} $C$ to be the cone on the unit:

 (Of course we need to be in a situation where these cones make sense; we will return to this point in a moment.)
-We say that $F$ is \emph{spherical} if $C$ is an equivalence and $R \cong CL$.\footnote{Rouquier requires the triangle \eqref{unit} to be split.
-Both he and Anno require a certain natural map $R \to CL$ to be an isomorphism, but this is difficult to check in practice, and in our proof below we will see that any isomorphism $R \cong CL$ will do.} If $\AA$ and $\BB$ have Serre functors $S_\AA$ and $S_\BB$ then the latter condition is equivalent to $S_\BB F C \cong F S_\AA$.
-When $F$ is spherical, $T$ is an equivalence.
+We say that $F$ is \emph{spherical} if $C$ is an equivalence and $R \cong CL$.\footnote{Rouquier requires the triangle \eqref{unit} to be split, but we do not.
+Both he and Anno require a certain natural map $R \to CL$ to be an isomorphism, but this is difficult to check in practice, and in our proof of Theorem \ref{anno_thm} below we will see that any isomorphism $R \cong CL$ will do.} If $\A$ and $\B$ have Serre functors $S_\A$ and $S_\B$, then the latter condition is equivalent to $S_\B F C \cong F S_\A$.
+If $F$ is spherical then $T$ is an equivalence.